 Step 8 – Rinse and Pat Dry

 Once you’re done, splash some cool water onto the face to get rid of any excess cream.
-The cool water will also close up your pores which stops dirt and dust getting into them.
+The cool water will also close up your pores which stops dirt and dust from getting into them.

 Pay dry your face rather than rub or you could inflame the skin.